v-singh145/TigFlow/README.md

 ## 📌 Overview

-**GigFlow** is a full-stack freelance marketplace that solves critical race condition problems in concurrent hiring scenarios.
+**TigFlow** is a full-stack freelance marketplace that solves critical race condition problems in concurrent hiring scenarios.
 When multiple administrators click "Hire" simultaneously on different freelancers for the same project, the system ensures only ONE bid gets hired—preventing data corruption and maintaining data integrity.

 - ✅ **Atomic hiring** using MongoDB transactions
 - ✅ **Beautiful dark theme** UI with gradients and animations